i-net-software/JWebAssembly/README.md

 ```

 ### importing functions
-To import a JavaScript function to make it accessible from Java you need add the annotation de.inetsoftware.jwebassembly.api.annotation.Import.
+To import a JavaScript function to make it accessible from Java, you must add the annotation de.inetsoftware.jwebassembly.api.annotation.Import.
 The method can be declared native or can have a Java implementation which will be ignored on compiling.

 ```java